Gradient-based optimization of scatterer arrangements based on the T-matrix method: Automatic differentiation of multiscattering framework

 The T-matrix formalism is a versatile approach that simplifies the computation of the optical response for various arrangements of scatterers.
 Here, the T-matrix represents the linear relationship between expansion coefficients of the regular vector spherical waves that expand the incident field and the singular vector spherical waves that expand the scattered field:

 $\mathbf{p}$ and $\mathbf{a}$ are vectors containing the expansion coefficients for the scattered field and the incident field, respectively:

 The fields are expanded in transverse electric (TE) and transverse magnetic (TM) vector spherical waves $\mathbf{M}_{l m }(\mathbf{r}, \omega)$ and $\mathbf{N}_{l m }(\mathbf{r}, \omega)$.
 The superscripts correspond to regular (1) and singular (3) fields~\cite{jackson1998classical}.
-The T-matrix $\mathbf{T}$ represents the most comprehensive information on the linear optical response of a scatterer and can be obtained semi-analytically for basic objects, e.g., spheres, or numerically for arbitrarily shaped scatterers.
+The T-matrix $\mathbf{T}$ represents the most comprehensive information on the linear optical response of a scatterer and can be obtained semi-analytically for basic objects, i.e., spheres and infinite cylinders, or numerically for arbitrarily shaped scatterers.
 The number of multipolar orders in the expansion can be truncated at a specific value, beyond which the contribution to the optical response can be considered negligible.
 This approach, therefore, offers clear advantages over the commonly used dipole approximation.

 For arrangements of scatterers, a modified expression holds that accounts for the contribution of the scattered field coming from other scatterers to the incident field on each scatterer: